Benefits of Prescribed Burning

 What is Prescribed Burning?

-Why does DNR burn?
+Why does SCDNR burn?

 How does burning help reduce the risk of wildfire?